Community Leadership Institute

 Community Leadership Institute Application

-Interested nonprofit leaders are asked to submit the completed application by the deadline.
+Interested nonprofit leaders are asked to submit the completed application below.
 Admission to the Institute is selective, since we strive to achieve a great balance of representation among nonprofit organizations throughout West Contra Costa County.

 For questions regarding the Community Leadership Institute (CLI) please contact Mónica Lazo, Director of Grants Management via email firstname.lastname@example.org or call (510) 234-1200 ext.
 306.